Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-php.md

 ```

 > **Note:** <br />
-> The response provides more information than just the access token, for example, your app can get a refresh token to request new access tokens without having the user to explicitly sign-in to Azure.
+> The response provides more information than just the access token, for example, your app can get a refresh token to request new access tokens without having the user to explicitly sign-in.

 Your PHP app can now use the session variable `access_token` to issue authenticated requests to the Microsoft Graph API.